LedgerHQ/app-boilerplate/README.md

 ```
 make DEBUG=1  # compile optionally with PRINTF (require debug firmware)
 make load     # load the app on the Nano using ledgerblue
 ```

-## Continuous integration
+## Tests & Continuous Integration

 The flow processed in [GitHub Actions](https://github.com/features/actions) is the following: